Calculating Linear Guide Rated Life and Static Safety

 What static safety factor should a linear guide have?

-The static safety factor fS = (fH·fT·fC·C0)/P0 compares the static load rating against the peak static or moment load.
+The static safety factor fS = (fH·fT·fC·C0)/P0 compares the (factored) static load rating against the peak static or moment load.
 Below about 1 the raceway can be permanently indented (brinelled).
-Catalogs recommend a floor of 1.0–1.3 for smooth duty and 2.0–3.0 where impact or vibration is present.
-Note the load factor fW is not applied to the static check.
+THK's LM-guide guideline (General Catalog A1-64, Table 10) is a minimum of 2 without vibrations or impacts and 5 with them; the lower 1.0–1.3 range widely quoted online belongs to different product families.
+Note the load factor fW is not applied to the static check, and the static load rating is defined by ISO 14728-2.

 Related